 - Unaccompanied minor service is not available for children ages 16 and older.
 Young adults ages 16 and 17 may travel alone on any United- or United Express-operated flight.

 - A service charge of $150 for each direction of travel will apply for using the unaccompanied minor service.

-Children 5 to 11 years of age who are not accompanied on an aircraft by a parent, legal guardian or someone who is at least 18 years of age are considered unaccompanied minors and are subject to specific restrictions.
-Travel arrangements for these young travelers can be booked at united.com, through United Reservations or with your local travel agent.
+Children 5 to 11 years of age who are not accompanied on an aircraft by a parent, a legal guardian or someone who is at least 18 years of age are considered unaccompanied minors and are subject to certain restrictions.

 - Children younger than 5 years of age are not accepted as unaccompanied minors.

 - Children 5 to 11 years of age who are traveling alone must use our unaccompanied minor service and pay the applicable service charge.